Hide messageView More

 The doctor will check your female private parts to make sure everything is okay.

-When you get to the exam room, you will be asked to undress and be asked to put on a hospital gown.
+When you get to the exam room, you will be asked to undress and put on a hospital gown.
+Staff will leave the room.

 You will lie down on a table, put your feet on the corners of the table or in stirrups, and spread your knees apart.